 Believe it or not, I am not the most tech-savvy guy.
-My friends in high school and college used to poke fun of me for it.
+My friends in high school and college used to poke fun at me for it.
 Most of them are computer scientists now working in a variety of industries (and yet I work for an industrial technology company—funny how life works).
 I remember the time my friend, Ben, tried to explain the concept of Ethernet to me.
 Needless to say, I just wasn’t getting it.
 I basically gathered that it was internet in a wire and that was good enough for me.
 Never in a million years did I think that I would be tasked with writing a blog on EtherNet/IP, otherwise, I may have paid better attention.
 But here we are—two whole weeks into my tenure at Real Time Automation.
 Here are four things that every beginner should know about EtherNet/IP, told by a beginner.

 A Brief History